devconductor/caas-sdk-ruby/docs/UsuariosApi.md

 # **validar_senha_using_get1**
 > String validar_senha_using_get1(senha, id)

-Validar a senha do usu\u00C3\u00A1rio
+Validar a senha do usu\u00C3\u00A1rio na base do PIER ou WS.

 Este m\u00C3\u00A9todo permite validar a senha do usu\u00C3\u00A1rio).